Recording installed projects¶

 History and change workflow¶

-The metadata described here was first specified in PEP 376, and later amended in PEP 627.
+The metadata described here was first specified in PEP 376, and later amended in PEP 627 (and other PEPs).
 It was formerly known as Database of Installed Python Distributions.
-Further amendments (except trivial language or typography fixes) must be made through the PEP process (see PEP 1).
+As with other PyPA specifications, editorial amendments with no functional impact may be made through the GitHub pull request workflow.
+Proposals for functional changes that would require amendments to package building and/or installation tools must be made through the PEP process (see PEP 1).

-While this document is the normative specification, these PEPs that introduce changes to it may include additional information such as rationales and backwards compatibility considerations.
+While this document is the normative specification, the PEPs that introduce changes to it may include additional information such as rationales and backwards compatibility considerations.

 The .dist-info directory¶